-During the COVID-19 crisis, agile companies – those that can respond quickly to change – held their own better.
+During the COVID-19 crisis, agile companies – those that responded quickly to change -held their own better.
 What did we learn from this?
 Agility is a key ingredient in all your strategies, including your workplace plans.
+87% of executives expect to make changes to their real estate strategy over the next 12 months, meaning that readiness for change is crucial.
 When the need arises, you can easily adapt and quickly implement new ways of working.

-Hybrid working (working from home part of the time and at the office the rest of the time) will be the new norm after COVID-19.
-As a CEO or COO, it is worth bearing in mind that the way people want to apply hybrid working can differ enormously.
-Therefore, personalize the work experience as much as possible.
+Hybrid working is the new norm, but as a CEO or COO, it is worth bearing in mind that the way people want to apply hybrid working can differ enormously.
+Therefore, you should personalize the work experience as much as possible.

 Mapiq is already being used by well-known companies such as Deloitte, Danone, Unilever, and ENGIE.
-Would you like to know more about how our smart office platform can get the best out of your employees and will enable you to optimize your office space?
-Our team of smart office advisors is happy to help your organization get ready for the future of work.
+Would you like to know more about how our platform can get the best out of your employees and will enable you to optimize your office space?
+Our team of workplace experience advisors are happy to help your organization get ready for the future of work.